neondatabase/website/content/guides/next-upload-aws-s3.md

 - `@aws-sdk/s3-request-presigner`: SDK to generate signed url for S3.
 - `@neondatabase/serverless`: Neon's PostgreSQL driver for JavaScript and TypeScript.

 Now, create a `.env` file at the root of your project.
-You are going to add the `OPENAI_API_KEY` you obtained earlier.
+You are going to add the credentials you obtained earlier.

 It should look something like this: